jacovdbergh/blogh/source/_posts/3d-printed-rc-landy.md

 ---

+This is post #1 on this project, [here's an index of them all.](/blog/landy-index)

+---

 ## Introduction

 I've had my Creality Ender 3 Pro for ~2.5 years now, and have printed a range of useful and interesting things.
 But I've not yet printed something **big** with it.
 Other people print helmets or swords from games and other fantasy worlds, but those have never resonated with me.